 Founded by Dana Bly in 2010, Pardon My Fro was inspired by Bly’s natural hair journey and her desire to find beautiful, bold, and expressive imagery featuring Black women.
 When she found the marketplace lacking, she decided to create her own brand.
-From pretty silk scarves and brightly colored umbrellas to funky shower curtains to wall art, her designs that feature Black women can add a distinct flair to a home or wardrobe.
+From cool throw pillows and brightly colored umbrellas to funky shower curtains to wall art, her designs that feature Black women can add a distinct flair to a home or wardrobe.

 Mocha Mane creates hair clips specifically with Black culture in mind, and founder Helecia Williams had one overarching goal when designing them: She wanted Black women, and women in general, to embrace their textured hair.
 Her inspirational and bedazzled clips have words such as kinks, curls, and coils on them, and the brand deliberately showcases women of color of various complexions in its marketing materials.